Attitude Adjustment

 • Our impulse is to decrease our weaknesses, but we’ll get more results by magnifying our strengths.

-• Foster relationships with people around you who have strengths in your weaknesses.
+• Foster relationships with people around you who are strong where you’re weak.

 • Keep an eye on how you can most positively affect the future.